 Solutions to these problems can be of different natures, including altering drastically the material's behavior by embedding it in resin or inserting it in modified atmospheres—perhaps at the expense of some of the qualities of the work or periodically replacing parts or the whole of the work—but clear rules for the replacement have then to be established.

 In some cases, a work is meant to disappear, so the very act of preservation goes against the work's intended nature.
 Yet another challenge is the display of these works in a museum environment might also present a preservation risk to other works of art in the same space.

 As often is the case, there is no fit-for-all approach.

 Living Matter/ La Materia Viva will discuss the broad implications and challenges (conceptual, ethical, and practical) associated with collecting, displaying, and preserving contemporary works that include biological materials.
 It will explore how the initial intention for the work might conflict with museum policies and the ways this might impact both the nature and lifespan of the work, present a range of possible solutions through case studies, and give an overview of current thinking and practices on this topic.

-The two-day event includes invited keynote lectures and paper submissions as well as panel discussions, visits, and an accompanying exhibition.
-The symposium languages will be English and Spanish.
+The two-and-a-half-day event will gather conservators, artists, art historians, and curators.
+It includes invited keynote addresses, lectures, as well as panel discussions and visits.
+The symposium languages will be English and Spanish with simultaneous translation provided.